Skip to content

 await registry.schema.create_schema(name, if_not_exists=True)

-Create a schema called edgy.
+Create a schema named edgy.

 await create_schema("edgy")

-Drop schema
+Drop Schema

 Warning